derekjwilliams/willamette-cypress/README.md

 # Simple Willamett Home Page Test

+This test verifies that there are 5 items in the main menu and that the are in order with the correct test.
+It performs a case insensitve comparison using regex for "apply", "visit", "study", "request info", and "give".

 ```JavaScript
 it('displays the navigation menu with N items', () => {
   const baseSelector = '.site-header__nav ul .site-header__nav__list a'